louzhixian/louzhixian.github.io/content/posts/crypto-ux-security/index.en.md

 Not exploits.
 Not smart contract bugs.
 Signatures.

 Users clicked on phishing sites, connected their wallets, and signed messages they thought were harmless.
-Those signatures—authorized off-chain—gave attackers permission to drain wallets at their leisure.
+Those signatures gave attackers permission to drain wallets at their leisure.

 This isn't users being stupid.
 This is a system designed to fail.